Uber, Lyft to offer drivers shares in stock market listing: WSJ

 Shares in high-profile companies often surge immediately after debuting, offering those who subscribe for the first round of shares the chance of a bigger payday.

-Lyft's roadshow is expected to launch during the week of March 18, Reuters reported earlier this month.
+Lyft's roadshow is expected to launch during the week of March 18, while Uber still needs several more weeks for its IPO preparation, Reuters had reported earlier this month.

+Lyft gained traction in the United States after a spate of scandals surfaced at Uber in 2017, including sexual harassment allegations.
+Several users and drivers switched to Lyft from Uber at the time, after a #DeleteUber campaign trended on social media.

+Uber has since introduced a slew of measures to improve its image following accusations of poor driver vetting that led to the sexual harassment incidents.